gkl-me/user-auth-clean-arch/README.md

 ## Features
 - User registration and login
+- Password encryption using bcyrpt
 - JWT-based authentication (access and refresh tokens)
 - Dependency injection using a container
+- Validation middleware using zod
 - Clean Architecture pattern with domain, use cases, interfaces, and infrastructure layers

 ## Installation